-(MSFEs) for many plausible parameter values that capture changes in trade openness, volatility in productivity or monetary policy shocks (which we call 'good luck') and effectiveness of monetary policy reflected in Taylor rule parameters.
-For most of these patterns of forecast accuracy, we find that greater openness has improved the performance of global macroeconomic variables, while increased anti-inflationary monetary policy and the decline in the volatility of productivity shocks seem to have improved the performance of both domestic and global measures.
+two other complementary hypotheses in addition to globalization-good luck and improved monetary policy- that are commonly discussed in the literature as plausible explanations for the observed strengths and weaknesses in the forecasting performances.
+To this end, we simulate data based on the model and use the data to conduct forecasts similar to those in the empirical section.
+We estimate mean square forecast errors (MSFEs) for many plausible parameter values that capture changes in trade openness, volatility in productivity or monetary policy shocks (which we call 'good luck') and effectiveness of monetary policy reflected in Taylor rule parameters.
+For most of these patterns of forecast accuracy, we find that greater anti-inflationary monetary policy and the decline in the volatility of productivity shocks seem to have improved the performance of the measures of global economic activity, whereas greater openness to trade seems to have played a somewhat more modest role.